U.S. regulators approve $5 billion Facebook settlement over privacy issues: source

 The FTC has been investigating allegations Facebook inappropriately shared information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.
 The probe has focused on whether the sharing of data and other disputes violated a 2011 consent agreement between Facebook and the regulator.

 Shares of Facebook rose after the news was reported by the Wall Street Journal earlier on Friday and closed up 1.8%.
-Facebook earlier this year said it had set aside $3 billion to pay for what it said it expected to be a $3 billion to $5 billion penalty.
+Facebook earlier this year said it had set aside $3 billion to pay for what it said could be a $5 billion penalty.

+The settlement would be the largest civil penalty ever paid to the agency.

 The FTC and Facebook declined to comment.